SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/stack.md

 ===

+The main difference is that a `RasterStack` is loose collection of `RasterLayer` objects that can refer to different files (but must all have the same extent and resolution), whereas a `RasterBrick` can only point to a single file.

+===

 ## Raster Stacks

 The layers of a "stack" can refer to data from separate files, or even a mix of data on disk and data in memory.

+Read raster data and create a stack.